pszemraj/pubmed-text-classification/README.md

 ETHZ Machine Learning for Healthcare Problem 2: classification of pubmed paper sentences or text into document sections.

+by: Peter Szemraj & Lou Ancillon

+## Approach

+The pubmed_textclassification problem is a classification problem.
+The goal is to classify input text taken from a document into one of five classes:  background, objective; method, result; conclusion:
 ## Project Organization

 ------------